maxigit/vim-xrange/README.md

 # Todos
 - TODO change getOuterRange create optoins to create at the end of file or next line, etc
-- TODO replace s:init by context dictionary
+- DONE replace s:init by context dictionary
 - TODO autocommand to set option by filetype
 - TODO extract vim (part of dictionary ?)
 - TODO how to set variable m4 ?
 - TODO expand abbreviation
 - TODO custom modeline
---
+- TODO change block in README
+- TODO fix bugs when start regex match end ex <tag> </tag>